mkingsnorth/nebula_generator_docs/docs/_build/html/_sources/3D/control_panel.rst.txt

 * **Volumetric Samples**: This controls the number of times that Eevee calculates a render pass for the volume in the nebula.
 * **Volumetric Shadow Samples**: This controls the number of times that Eevee calculates the quality of the shadows when doing a render pass.
+* **Bloom Threshold**: This affects the glow of the stars.
+Reducing this value increases the number of stars affected and the overall brightness of the nebula.
+* **Bloom Intensity**: How blended with the image the bloom effect is.
+Lower values will reduce the overall effect.

 Cycles Quality Settings
 ------------------------------------